Canonical graph decompositions via local separations

-\begin{corlemma} Assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$ and that $G$ is connected.
-Let $N$ be a set of oriented separations of $G$ with $r$-tomic separators and write $N_r:=\{s_r:s\in N\}$.
-For every $s\in\orientN{N}$ we have $R_N(s)=R_{N_r}(s_r)$. \end{corlemma} \begin{proof} This follows immediately from \cref{correspondenceGEQ}. \end{proof}
+For the remainder of this section~(\ref{sec:LocalCutouts}), let us assume that the binary cycle space of $G$ is generated by cycles of length~$\le r$ and that $G$ is connected.
+Let $N$ be a set of oriented separations of $G$ with $r$-tomic separators and write $\defnMath{N_r}:=\{s_r:s\in N\}$.